Was It a Win?

 These are the thoughts I shared in response:

 As for my political thoughts, God will most assuredly use the narrow ruling of the court for the good of those who are His.
-However, the way the Supreme Court handled this question is perfectly in keeping with how the left has systematically robbed people of their rights.
-The statists would love to accomplish their goals in just one day, but they are also exceptionally patient.
+However, the way the Supreme Court handled this question is perfectly in keeping with how the Left has systematically robbed people of their rights.
+The statists would love to accomplish their goals in just one day, but they’re also exceptionally patient.
 So, they happily squash freedom and liberty incrementally.
 Their habit is to push the envelope so far that when the evil secure only a partial win their political opponents celebrate this as a victory for the side of righteousness.
 It’s like the bully who punches a kid in the face, intending to knock out all teeth, but the victim celebrates in victory because only a third of his teeth were knocked out.
 The bully will be back for the rest of the teeth, even if it plays out over years… or decades… or even centuries.

 Everyone with compassion mourns alongside healthcare workers today; we’re so glad we never attended med school.

 Here’s a bonus “throwback” social media exchange from five years ago.
-The names and policy identifiers have changed, but the core issues always remain the same.
+The names and policy identifiers might have changed, but the core issues always remain the same.

 From my friend:

 The Bill also abolishes the Nutritional Act of 2012 (No Hungry Kids Act) which provides nutritional standards in school breakfast and lunch.
 The bill has no wording whatsoever protecting Special Needs kids, no mention of IDEA (Individuals with Disabilities Education Act), and FAPE (Free Appropriate Public Education).
-Some things ESSA does for Children with Disabilities: -Ensures access to the general education curriculum. -Ensures access to accommodations on assessments. -Ensures concepts of Universal Design for Learning. -Includes provisions that require local education agencies to provide evidence-based interventions in schools with consistently underperforming subgroups. -Requires states in Title I plans to address how they will improve conditions for learning including reducing incidents of bullying and harassment in schools, overuse of discipline practices and reduce the use of aversive behavioral interventions (such as restraints and seclusion).
+Some things ESSA does for Children with Disabilities: -Ensures access to the general education curriculum. -Ensures access to accommodations on assessments. -Ensures concepts of Universal Design for Learning. -Includes provisions that require local education agencies to provide evidence-based interventions in schools with consistently underperforming subgroups. -Requires states in Title I plans to address how they’ll improve conditions for learning including reducing incidents of bullying and harassment in schools, overuse of discipline practices and reduce the use of aversive behavioral interventions (such as restraints and seclusion).

 My friend’s response:

 I know both you and your wife are great parents!
 I think more than any legislation, this post, (and your experiences) have given me some insight into just how closely I will have to be involved in our kids’ education.
-We start 1st grade in the Fall, and I’m sure I’ll have plenty of questions as life moves forward.
+We start 1st grade in the fall, and I’m sure I’ll have plenty of questions as life moves forward.
 Thanks for being part of my village!

 Whoomph there it is!
 Be involved as parents.
 Be the decision makers as parents.
 Be the responsible party as parents.
 Always remember, the “system” works for you (at least it’s supposed to), but don’t let it do your work as parents.
 (As an aside, I’m excited that you and I are people of the same village… in other words, we’re Village People!
-You can be the cowboy.)
+You can be the cowboy).

 Closing comment from someone who jumped into the thread:

-May God give you peace,
+May God give you peace.

 Pastor Troy Skinner